 How to Master Adhesive Selection for Industrial Applications

 The low-viscosity 1.2 cps formulation allows for capillary action in tight joints.
 This ensures the adhesive penetrates gaps as small as 0.05mm for a complete seal.

 For specialised projects, you can browse our full range of industrial adhesives to find the correct formulation.
+Understanding what glue is made of and the underlying adhesive chemistry behind each formulation helps engineers select the most compatible polymer system for their substrate.

-If you require technical assistance regarding environmental stress factors please contact us at Bondrite Adhesives.
+If you require technical assistance regarding environmental stress factors, please contact us at Bondrite Adhesives

+How to Master Adhesive Selection for Industrial Applications